Subscribe to join thousands of other ecommerce experts

-Most advertisers don’t work with a very granular Google Shopping campaign structure therefore they are not cognizant how their brands, categories, custom labels, combinations of them or even single products perform.
+Most advertisers don’t work with a very granular Google Shopping campaign structure.
+Therefore, they are not cognisant how their brands, categories, custom labels, combinations of them or even single products perform.

 Consider following case:

-You are selling different kind of shoes, in that case running shoes with an overall bid of 0.65$ and your goal is to reach a ROAS of 6 at minimum.
-If you take a look on your campaign performance you see a ROAS of 10, which is pretty good and fulfills your goal, but it could be better.
+You are selling different kind of shoes.
+In this case running shoes with an overall bid of 0.65$.
+Your goal is to reach a ROAS of 6 at minimum.
+If you take a look on your campaign performance you see a ROAS of 10.
+This is pretty good and fulfills your goal, but it could be better.

 With a granular campaign structure you have the possibility to set bids for every single product.
-Or, if you don’t have the time to set bids every single product especially if you have many products to handle, you can set bids on different product clusters such as brand-product-type combinations, or you simply use a tool which gives you the opportunity to bid on item id level.
-With a granular bidding you can influence the performance in a better way and you can reach a desired ROAS more easily.
+Moreover, you can set bids on different product clusters such as brand-product-type combinations, or you simply use a tool which gives you the opportunity to bid on item id level.
+This comes handy if you don’t have the time to set bids for every single product, particularly if you have many products to handle.
+With a granular bidding you can influence the performance in a better way.
+Therefore, you can reach a desired ROAS more easily.

 How does such a granular Google Shopping campaign structure look like?

 If we stay with the shoe store, a possible campaign structure could look like this: